CCW Home

 9. You will receive firearms safety training and much more.

-10. Students who have had their CCW's for 10 and 20 years have told me that my Renewal Class alone (which is only 4+ hours), covers important information never discussed in their original course of instruction or any other renewal course they have taken!
+10. Students who have had their CCW's for 10 and 20 years have told me that my Renewal Class alone, covers important information never discussed in their original course of instruction or any other renewal course they have taken!

 With Shasta Defense, you get this vital training NOW, before you need it.
 And, with more knowledge, maybe you can totally avoid having to use your gun.